Probability distributions: True False questions

 True.

-Claim: according to 2D LOTUS: if \(g\) is a function such that $g(x, y) ∈ \R $, and \(X, Y\) two real-valued rvs, then
+Claim: according to 2D LOTUS, if \(g(x, y) \in \R\) and \(X, Y\) are real-valued rvs, then

-\begin{equation*} \E{g(X,Y)} = \int_{-\infty}^{\infty} \int_{-\infty} ^{\infty} g(x,y) f_{X}(x)f_Y(y) \d x \d y. \end{equation*}
+\begin{equation*} \E{g(X,Y)} = \int_{-\infty}^{\infty} \int_{-\infty}^{\infty} g(x,y) f_{X}(x)f_Y(y) \d x \d y. \end{equation*}

 Solution